griffithlab/rnaseq_tutorial_wiki/Logging-into-Amazon-Cloud.md

 * This will ONLY occur once we are in the classroom as it costs to have these servers running.
 Instructions will be provided in class.
 * Each student will launch their own instance from a preconfigured AMI.
 In order to log in to your instance, you will need a security certificate.
- * You will be provided with a key file called: "CSHL.pem".
+ * You will be provided with a key file called: "CBW.pem".
 See the Course Wiki page.

-* It is very important that you use only your own instance (ip address) when logging in!
+* It is very important that you use only your own instance (ip address or domain name) when logging in!
 If two people log into the same Amazon machine they may have collisions as they try to write files to the same places and this will cause errors and confusion.

 * On the cloud, we are going to use the default username: "ubuntu"